=== Validating Queries

 invalid.

-Apparently, we've mixed up the type of query (match
+Apparently, we've mixed up the type of query (match) with the name

 { "valid" : false, "_shards" : { ... }, "explanations" : [ { "index" : "gb", "valid" : false, "error" : "org.elasticsearch.index.query.QueryParsingException: [gb] No query registered for [tweet]" } ]